Azure-Samples/mcp-container-ts/README.md

 4. Open a terminal window
 5. Continue with the next steps to either run the MCP server locally or deploy it to Azure Container Apps.

-## Test your MCP server with desktop MCP Clients
+## Use your MCP server

+### Option 0 - Use the provided Client examples

+This repository contains an example that demonstrates how to use the MCP server with OpenAI models.
+The example is located in the `[examples/](./examples/)` directory.

 ### Option 1 - Use the mcp.json file in VS Code